Lithuanian declension

 Lithuanian has two main grammatical numbers: singular and plural.
-There is also a dual number, which is used in certain dialects, such as Samogitian.
-Some words in the standard language retain their dual forms (for example du ("two") and abu ("both"), an indefinite number and super-plural words (dauginiai žodžiai).
-Dual forms of pronouns used in the standard language are also optional.
-Although grammatically the dual number can be applied to any word, in practice it was used quite sporadically during the last century.
-The singular and the plural are used similarly to many European languages.
-Singular, plural and dual inflections of the same case always differ among themselves; no rule dictates how to form, for example, the plural inflection from the singular of the same case.
+A dual number is also used in certain dialects, such as Samogitian.
+Some words in standard Lithuanian retain their dual forms, such as du ("two") and abu ("both"), an indefinite number, and super-plural words (dauginiai žodžiai).
+Dual forms of pronouns used in standard Lituanian are optional.
+Although the dual number can be grammatically applied to any word, in practice its use is declining.
+Singular and plural are used similarly to many European languages.
+Singular, plural and dual inflections of the same case always differ among themselves; no rule dictates how to form the plural inflection from the singular of the same case.

 Nouns

 Lithuanian nouns have five declensions, which are defined by the inflection in singular nominative and genitive cases.
-Only a few borrowed words, like taksì – taxi, tabù – taboo, kupė̃ – compartment (in a train), coupé, are not subject to declension.
+Only a few borrowed words, such as taksi̇̀ (taxi), tabù (taboo) and kupė̃ (train compartment or coupe), are not subject to declension.